shubham12346/75DaysOfCode/README.md

 For nums1, nums1[2] and nums1[3] are not present in nums2.
 Since nums1[2] == nums1[3], their value is only included once and answer[0] = [3].
 Every integer in nums2 is present in nums1.
 Therefore, answer[1] = [].

 Solution of the above problem using set and filter method Converting given two num arrays into set which will remove the duplicates Using filter method removing the common element in both array

+Day 21 Problem no: 1207.
+Unique Number of Occurrences Type Hashmap /Sets

+Given an array of integers arr, return true if the number of occurrences of each value in the array is unique or false otherwise.

+Example 1:

+Input: arr = [1,2,2,1,1,3]
+Output: true
+Explanation: The value 1 has 3 occurrences, 2 has 2 and 3 has 1.
+No two values have the same number of occurrences.
+Example 2:

+Input: arr = [1,2]
+Output: false
+Example 3:

+Input: arr = [-3,0,1,-3,1,1,1,-3,10,0]
+Output: true

+Solution of the above problem using Brute force approach Create a array of unique elements
+Start a loop in the unique element , inside the loop create a nested loop for original array , on each iteration we are adding the count of unique element if uniqueArr[indexPointer] === arr[index] , when the for loop end we push this count to a new array named as countArr
+After the end of both loop ,we create a new array of unique counts of the countArray of all the element before We compare both and return result

+Solution of above problem using in Optimize way using map and set Using map can solve this problem with single loop instead of nested loop Initialize an empty has map and start a loop to the array given to us Here we are adding map key as unique element and their value as count After the loop end , we initialize an empty array
+We push the count of map key in this array by checking the repetition of number , if any number repeats it will return false else true after loop ends